manwar/theweeklychallenge/content/blog/perl-weekly-challenge-272.md

 Welcome to the `Week #272` of `The Weekly Challenge`.

-Let us all welcome new member `ATSchneider`, an experienced `Perl` hacker.
+Let us all welcome new member `Andrew Schneider`, an experienced `Perl` hacker.
 Thank you for sharing solutions in [**Perl**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-271/atschneid/perl) and [**Haskell**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-271/atschneid/haskell) in the very first week.

 I would like to take this opportunity to thank `Nelo Tovar` for getting back to me with regard to the prize money.
 Happy to share that the payment gone without any trouble as confirmed by `Nelo`.